 Although crises are unpredictable almost by definition, our panelists have seen certain patterns emerge through their experiences leading or counseling companies through crises.

-In this program, our panelists will review best practices and the following questions:
+In this program, our panelists reviewed best practices and the following questions:

 How ready are your board and executives to manage a crisis?
 Are key players ready to work together?

 How do you determine your “risk and readiness posture” associated with various crisis scenarios, including ones you may never have contemplated?

 Does your company have the right governance, frameworks, communications tools, external advisors, and tactical tools (i.e., protocols, technology, security and safety procedures) in place to respond to a major crisis?
 How do you quickly mobilize and operate tactically when a crisis occurs?

 How do you engage appropriately, while still protecting your organization, with key stakeholders in a major crisis, including government agencies, legislators, shareholders, employees, customers, the media (traditional and nontraditional), advocacy groups, local communities, and others?

 To view the presentation in its entirety, click HERE

 Sydney advises companies on communications strategy during times of change and challenge, such as transactions, crises and executive changes.
 She also provides strategic investor relations and corporate communications counsel.
 She serves a wide range of industries with particular expertise in the oil and gas sector.
 She has helped several companies announce and position transformative or complex M&A transactions.
 She has also closely supported the successful bankruptcy reorganizations of more than two dozen companies.

 Sydney regularly counsels companies as they work through difficult circumstances including regulatory investigations (including the Foreign Corrupt Practices Act), litigation, proxy fights and responses to activist shareholders, data losses, unexpected management transitions, poor financial results, physical disasters and other crises.